 So many of the ways wine lovers use to describe the flavors of Zinfandel wines overlap with the language of love.
 You can describe a White Zinfandel as soft, sweet and pink.
 You may taste the winemaker’s passion for her job in a raspberry fruit bomb Zin from the Russian River.
 You’ll taste the bright sunlight from a past summer’s vacation in a racy Zinfandel from the Sierra Foothills.
 The experience of cuddling with your love by a warm fire can be had by sharing a glass of deep brooding Zinfandel port.

 No matter which favorite flavor you pick, you can be assured that, just like love, Zinfandel wines are best shared with friends and family.
 But they may be the very best to enhance a quiet and special moment with your lover.
 We say: Pull a cork on a bottle of Zinfandel this Valentine season and experience the magic of the grape.
 Cupid would be proud!

 We listened carefully when our customers told us that they wanted live music & dinners on Fridays, so you can expect that we’ll have someone playing tunes to accompany each unique 3-course $19.99 dinner every Friday.

 See who is playing each Friday on our home page.

-Click here to read Winter 2016’s Renegade Rag.
+Click here to read our November issue of Winter 2016’s Renegade Rag.

-Click here to read Winter 2016’s Renegade Rag.
+Click here to read our February issue of Winter 2016’s Renegade Rag.